Vinit-data/Pizza-sales-sql-analysis/README.md

 The goal of this project is to demonstrate practical SQL skills used in data analysis including joins, aggregations, grouping, and window functions.

 ---
+## Project Objective

+The objective of this project is to analyze transactional pizza sales data using SQL to uncover key business insights such as revenue drivers, customer ordering patterns, and product performance.
+The analysis aims to help identify opportunities to improve sales strategies and operational efficiency.

+---

 ## Dataset